pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 ## Limitations

-- You can pause your cluster only when it is in the **Normal** state.
-If your cluster is in other states such as **Scaling**, you must wait for the current operation to be completed before pausing the cluster.
+- You can pause your cluster only when it is in the **AVAILABLE** state.
+If your cluster is in other states such as **MODIFYING**, you must wait for the current operation to be completed before pausing the cluster.
 - You cannot pause your cluster when a data import task is going on.
 You can either wait for the import task to be completed or cancel the import task.
 - You cannot pause your cluster when a backup job is going on.
 You can either wait for the current backup job to be completed or [delete the running backup job](/tidb-cloud/backup-and-restore.md#delete-a-running-backup-job).